Slider7/RSS-Presentation/transcript.md

 ### Props
 Our Hello component is totally static - it always renders out the same message.
 React give us the ability to write a component once, and then reuse it how we want, this is reusability.
 Let's change our component so it can display different messages.
-To do this, we’ll add a prop called message and give it value “my friend”:
+To do this, we’ll add a prop called message and give it value "RSS Student":
 ~~~~
 ReactDOM.render(
     <Hello message="RSS Student" />,